 After going through semen definition, let us have a look at the diagram, components, and storage of semen.

 Semen fluid containing seminal plasma provides protection and nutrition to the spermatozoa during their journey to the reproductive duct tract.
 The environment of the vagina is generally hostile in nature for spermatozoa, as it is very acidic, viscous and patrolled by immune cells.
 The components of the seminal plasma will reduce the hostile nature of the vagina.
-Smell and flavour of the semen are due to the basic amines like putrescine, spermine, spermidine, and cadaverine.
+The smell and flavour of the semen are due to the basic amines like putrescine, spermine, spermidine, and cadaverine.

-Generally, healthy semen is a cloudy white or grey fluid having jelly-like consistency.
+Generally, healthy semen is a cloudy white or grey fluid with having jelly-like consistency.
 But sometimes it is yellow in colour and smells (bleach) due to the presence of alkaline substances.
 These substances are important to fight against the acidic nature of the female genital tract.
 Healthy male semen consists of approximately 200 -500 million sperm are released in each ejaculation.

 How is semen produced?
-Semen is not produced by the single gland.
+Semen is not produced by a single gland.
 Semen consists of a combination of different components like sperm and different fluids secreted by glands like seminal vesicles, the prostate gland and the bulbourethral glands.

 When a person is about to ejaculate, semen travels through the tube called vas deferens.
 While travelling, it picks some sugary substance that acts as rocket fuel.
 Other fluids are also added to it while travelling to the urethra.
-The finished product will have only 10% of sperm and rest consists of enzymes, Vitamin C, Calcium, Protein, Sodium, Zinc, Citric acid, and fructose sugar.
+The finished product will have only 10% of sperm and the rest consists of enzymes, Vitamin C, Calcium, Protein, Sodium, Zinc, Citric acid, and fructose sugar.